5 Popular Types of Administrative Assistant Careers

 Working with lawyers and paralegals can mean having days that are full of diverse and interesting tasks.
 As a legal admin assistant, you can experience the pride that comes from being part of a team that attains successful outcomes for deserving clients.
 And the pay is often good too.
-In Canada, the average salary for people with this occupation is over $42,800, and some earn over $59,000.***
+In Canada, the median salary for people with this occupation is over $42,800, and some earn over $59,000.***

 Few things are as rewarding as knowing you've helped make a positive impact on the health and well-being of someone else.
 Being a medical administrative specialist is about giving doctors the opportunity to spend as much time caring for patients as possible.
 It's a role that often comes with good pay.
 Canadians in this field earn median wages equivalent to a yearly salary of more than $35,990.
 And experienced medical assistants can make as much as $58,600 or more per year in some regions.***